JReFrameworker/JReFrameworker.github.io/index.md

 2. Then check out the provided [tutorials](/tutorials) to get started hacking your first attack module.

 ## Materials
 This tool was presented at [DEFCON 24](https://www.defcon.org/html/defcon-24/dc-24-speakers.html#Holland).
 Thanks to all those that attended!
-The JReFramewokrer modules developed for the presentation are available in the [github.com/JReFrameworker/modules](https://github.com/JReFrameworker/modules) repository.
+The JReFrameworker modules developed for the presentation are available in the [github.com/JReFrameworker/modules](https://github.com/JReFrameworker/modules) repository.

 <center><iframe width="560" height="315" src="//www.youtube.com/embed/zomaLPN2KNY" frameborder="0" allowfullscreen></iframe></center>